Cultural discourse about the Gaza genocide: Europe

 According to a public opinion poll by YouGov plc released in April 2024, 46% of Swedes, 43% of Belgians, 34% of French, and 33% of Germans agreed that Israel is committing genocide against Palestinians in Gaza.
 In a German poll from June 2025, 73% said that there was "some truth" to the claim that Israel was committing genocide.

 According to a survey by the Elcano Royal Institute released in May 2024, 71% of Spaniards considered Israel's actions to be genocide.
 In a July 2025 survey from Elcano, 82% of Spaniards said Israel was committing genocide in Gaza and 70% wanted the EU to sanction Israel.
 In an Italian Tecnè poll published in June 2025, 50% of respondents said Israel's military operation in Gaza "can be defined as genocide".
 Only 15% called Israel's response proportionate.

 In a June 2025 British poll, 55% opposed Israel's war on Gaza, of whom 82% believed Israel was committing genocide.

+In an August 2025 poll conducted by Ipsos, Polish newspaper Rzeczpospolia reported that out of the 1,200 respondents, 70% of Poles say that Israel is committing a genocide in Gaza, with 43% of the respondents "strongly agree" with the label of genocide to Israel's actions in Gaza.
+A poll was also conducted the same month in Germany by the German Institute for Global and Area Studies, where of 1,050 respondents 68% agreed that Palestinian militant groups committed war crimes on 7 October 2023, 65% agreed that the Israeli army is committing war crimes and crimes against humanity in Gaza, and 59% agreed that Israel's military actions in Gaza amount to genocide against the Palestinians (with 21% of respondents disagreeing, and 20% responding that they were unsure).

 In September 2025, a survey conducted by YouGov found that 62% of Germans believed that Israel is committing a genocide in Gaza while 17% disagreed.
 The survey also showed that 71% for both the Social Democratic Party of Germany and The Greens respectively, 79% of Die Linke, 60% of the CDU/CSU, and 56% of the Alternative for Germany believed that Israel is perpetrating a genocide in Gaza.